 - A “one page pitch” outlining your claims to the position, no more than 500 words in length in total.

-Applications should be addressed to the Director, Economic and Policy Section, and submitted via post to:
+Applications should be addressed to the Deputy Director, Consular and Administration Section, and submitted via post to:

 President International Tower